leekarensl/SQL-Case-Studies/Danny's Dinner/README.md

 ![Data ERD](DannysDinerERD.png)

-## Danny's questions and the SQL solutions:
+## Danny's questions and my SQL solutions:

 **1. What is the total amount each customer spent at the restaurant?**